 Third, experienced portrait photographers usually have better control of the lighting on his clients and the background in the studio rather than in an outdoor environment.
 In the studio it doe not matter if the session is at 8:00 am to 8:00 pm–the studio lights will be the same and consistent.

 The fourth benefit is that a family does not have to “hike into” a beach or park location.
 This can be a very important consideration when photographing the elderly, physically handicapped, or smaller children.

 A fifth point to consider is the variety of backgrounds a photographer can offer in the studio.
-These backgrounds can be used to compliment the colors in your room where your wall portrait will be displayed.
-For example, the green color on the grass or the blue shades of the ocean or sky may not be an ideal color for your room, whereas a Tuscany background may compliment your room and skin tones better.
+These backgrounds can be used to complement the colours in your room where your wall portrait will be displayed.
+For example, the green colour on the grass or the blue shades of the ocean or sky may not be an ideal colour for your room, whereas a Tuscany background may compliment your room and skin tones better.

 The sixth issue with the outdoors could be that there is too much stimulus for children: trees to climb, water to splash into, dogs or seagulls to play with, etc. I have noticed this as a particular problem with the hyperactive child or the active young toddler.
 Once they’re in this active mindset, it is very difficult for the photographer to get the children’s attention.